-At the beginning of this chapter, Frederick Douglass talks about how he was treated at Colonel Lloyd’s, which was fairly well.
-His only job was to drive up the cows, keep the ducks out of the garden, and keep the front yard clean.
-He was about eight years old and not big enough for really hard work.
+Douglass tells about how he was treated at Colonel Lloyd’s, which was fairly well.
+His only job was to drive up the cows and keep the ducks out of the garden, and then keep the front yard clean.
+He was about eight years old, not big enough for really hard work.
 He was also a helper to Colonel Lloyd’s young son, Master Daniel.
 He would go hunting with him and fetch the ducks Master Daniel shot down.
 Master Daniel would protect Frederick from the older boys and would give him cakes to eat.

 Frederick got into the boat on Saturday to leave for Baltimore and sailed first to the city of Annapolis, the capital of Maryland.
 It was the biggest city Frederick had seen.
 They sailed on to Baltimore and arrived on Sunday.
 After herding the sheep that were on board to where they needed to go, Frederick was taken to the home of his new master: Mr. Hugh Auld.

 His new master, Mr. Hugh Auld, and his wife Sophia, and their small son, Little Thomas met him at the door.
 When Frederick saw Mistress Sophia’s face, it was like a ray of sunshine coming into his life.
 Her face was full of kindness.
 It was the first white face that Frederick had ever seen that looked kind and loving.
 It made him feel good about his future there.
 He was put in charge of minding Little Thomas.